timwindsor/bb10webworks-ext/VKeyboard/Readme.md

 The simple sample application in vkbtest shows all functionality on a touch-only device, note that the first four keyboard layouts only change one key each (left of space)

-On a keyboard equipped device it'll tell you it's got a keyboard and nothing else.
+On a keyboard equipped device it'll tell you it's got a keyboard, nothing else has any effect.

 ## Contributing Changes